crro/crro.github.com/_posts/2020-07-17-interface-functions-go.markdown

 {% endhighlight %}

 But, what if we had simpler transformers that did not required an entire struct to perform the transformation?
-For that we can have a function implement our interface and add it to our list!
+Say we need to generate the serial number or add the current year to our car.
+For that we can have a function implement our interface and add it to our list of transformers!

 {% highlight go %}